-I don’t have the introductory training yet, when will the next TADBiT 2-day trainings be offered?
+I don’t have the introductory training yet, when will the next TADBiT introductory trainings be offered?

 Check www.triangleareadbt.com/dbt-training-opportunities-for-providers/ for the latest scheduled trainings.

-And why do I need the 2-day introductory training in DBT?
+And why do I need the introductory training in DBT?

 Many find DBT very challenging to learn with its detailed application of the principles of dialectics, behaviorism, validation, mindfulness, and structured treatment of target behaviors.
 Each of these can be a course in itself!
 There is so much to learn and its easy to lose the forest for the trees.

-The 2-Day Training is designed to provide a sense of the "forest," how to think dialectically while paying attention to the context, function and reinforcers of behavior in a validating way, encouraging mindfulness as a way of being and a way of intervening with target behaviors (often in ourselves, as well as our clients).
+The Introductory 2-Day (or 8 Session) Training is designed to provide a sense of the "forest," how to think dialectically while paying attention to the context, function and reinforcers of behavior in a validating way, encouraging mindfulness as a way of being and a way of intervening with target behaviors (often in ourselves, as well as our clients).

 What are the five functions of DBT?